OzZaken/util/README.md

 <h1>util</h1>
 Fullstack utilities repository containing a collection of useful tools and resources for efficient development workflow.

-This repository contains a collection of useful utilities, code snippets, and resources that I have accumulated while working as a full-stack developer.
+This repository contains a collection of useful `utilities`, `code snippets`, and `resources` that I have accumulated while working as a full-stack developer.

 Whether you are a beginner or an experienced developer, this repository can help you become more efficient and productive.

 The utilities cover a wide range of topics including front-end development, back-end development, database management, testing, deployment, and more.

-Feel free to use these resources to enhance your own development workflow, and don't hesitate to contribute to the repository if you have any useful tools or tips to share!# util Tree Structure:
+Feel free to use these resources to enhance your own development workflow, and don't hesitate to contribute to the repository if you have any useful tools or tips to share!

 # util Tree Structure:
 <pre>
-└── <strong>util</strong> 170 files in 40 folders.
+└── <strong>util</strong>191 files in 42 folders.
     ├── <strong>algorithms</strong>
     │   ├── <a href="https://github.com/OzZaken/util/blob/main/algorithms\shuffle.ts" target="_blank">shuffle.ts</a>
     │   └── <a href="https://github.com/OzZaken/util/blob/main/algorithms\sort.ts" target="_blank">sort.ts</a>